 Intestinal gas is common in babies and is caused by their immature digestive systems.
 Gas is a leading cause of colic in infants (1).
 Therefore, gas drops for babies are commonly used to relieve excess gas and abdominal discomfort.

-Babies may cry uncontrollably and excessively, especially during the night, due to gas problems.
+Babies may cry, especially during the night, due to gas problems.
 In most cases, gas in babies is not a serious problem, and it subsides with time.
 However, excessive crying can interfere with a baby’s sleep and feeding patterns.

 Read this post to know more about the safety and efficacy of gas drops in babies.

 Gas drops are over-the-counter (OTC) liquid medications used for relieving gas in babies.
 It contains simethicone, a silicone latex that disperses and prevents gas bubbles from forming in the gastrointestinal tract (2).

 How Safe Are Gas Drops For Babies?

 As gas drops are available as OTC medication, the Food and Drug Administration (FDA) does not review and approve them.
 However, they are marketed if they comply with applicable regulations and policies (3).

 Simethicone, the active ingredient in most gas drops, is non-toxic and is not absorbed by the body.
 So, it is considered safe for infants and newborns (4).
 However, it may cause loose stools in some babies (5).

 If your baby has severe gas that makes them fussy and irritable, consult your pediatrician promptly.